Timothy Woods

 Can You Eat Carbs on the Carnivore Diet?

-No, this is a popular question but you cannot eat carbs on the carnivore diet as they will mess with your blood sugar and ketone levels.
+You cannot eat carbs on the carnivore diet as they will mess with your blood sugar and ketone levels.

 The goal is to eliminate carbs and get your metabolism into a fat burning mode.